Lucie De Lacy

 Listen out for more of those.

-Ash is the other half of The Monday Jam team (with Lucie De Lacy) and also presents the monthly Cargo Bay show, focussed on alt-rock and other noisy music.
+Ash presents 6 O'Clock Live shows, specials and the monthly Cargo Bay show, which focusses on alt-rock and other noisy music.
 He also puts together much of the station and show artwork for RFM.

 As editor of rock magazine Kerrang! in the early 2000s, Ash co-ordinated and presented shows for the early incarnations of Kerrang!
 Radio.
 He also presented shows on Total Rock Radio and the Student Broadcast Network.

-As well as music journalism, Ash has spent a number of years working as a photographer, mainly shooting portraits but also heading into photo pits at gigs and festivals such as Download, V Festival and Snowbombing.
+As well as music journalism, Ash has spent a number of years working as a photographer, mainly shooting portraits but also heading into photo pits at gigs and festivals such as Download, V Festival, Reading & Leeds and Snowbombing.

 Ash is the bass player in alt-rock band Damn Cargo.